TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

   caption: [
     Both approaches, the supervised as well as the self-supervised (ours), show that the image component is consistently lower than the text component of the knowledge distillation loss.
-Moreover, the loss behavior troughout the training process is very similar between both approaches, although the loss functions are different.
+Moreover, the loss behavior throughout the training process is very similar between both approaches, although the loss functions are different.
 ],
 ) <kd_loss_shre_vs_ssmke>